Raining in Newcastle? Here's what to do

 Shopping, art and culture

-Wander Beaumont Street and shop the Hamilton strip featuring retailers like July Jones, Retro Wardrobe and more.
+Wander Beaumont Street and shop the Hamilton strip featuring retailers like July Jones, Retro Wardrobe, and more.

 If you don’t mind getting a little wet, head up to Nobby’s Lighthouse (open Saturdays and Sundays) and peruse the artwork of Newcastle creatives.
 There’s even a shop inside!